 On July 2, 2021, the Company entered into an At The Market Offering Agreement (the "Sales Agreement") with H.C.
-Wainwright & Co., LLC, as the Company's sales agent (the "Agent").
+Wainwright & Co., LLC, as the Company's sales agent (the "Agent") which was amended on May 2, 2022.
 Pursuant to the terms of the Sales Agreement, the Company may sell from time to time through the Agent shares of its common stock, par value \$0.001 per share (the "Common Stock"), having an aggregate offering price of up to \$20.0 million (the "ATM Shares").
 Upon execution of the Sales Agreement, the Company terminated the ATM Equity Offering SM Sales Agreement it had entered into on October 1, 2020 with BofA Securities, Inc. ("BofA Securities").
-The Company sold a total of 3,296,123 shares of common stock pursuant to the sales agreement with BofA Securities for total gross proceeds of approximately \$13.8 million.
+During the term of the sales agreement with BofA Securities, the Company sold a total of 3,296,123 shares of Common Stock for total gross proceeds of approximately \$13.8 million.